Group show opens at the Howland Cultural Center

 “No matter what type of medium they’re in or what type of subject they have, they all have a common thread, which is that they’re very rooted in art history,” she said.
 “I feel like even if we didn’t work together and we just knew each other from town, that connection would still come about — that connection between being an artist and the very fruitful environment we’re in here that allows us to express that.”

 Photos courtesy of Joanna FerrinDid you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.